 Symptom Cause Solution

 Unit could be ON.
 Pump #2 may not be Check for problem

-Backup pump is used or stop of all operating. in electrical wiring of the pump #2.
+Backup pump is used or stop of all operating. the pump #2.

 circuits in case of pump #2 failure.
 Check that electrical breaker of pump #2

-String in the event is tripped.
+String in the event

-list: If fuses are used to protect the pump,
+If fuses are used to protect the pump

 EvapPump2Fault check the integrity of

 String in the event fuses.

-log: Check for problem
+Check for problem

-± EvapPump2Fault in wiring connection between pump start-
+± EvapPump2Fault in wiring connection

 String in the snap- shot er and unit controller.

-EvapPump2Fault Check the water pump filter and the
+EvapPump2Fault Check the water

-water circuit for obstructions.
+pump filter and the water circuit for obstructions.

 Flow Switch doesn't Check flow switch

 operate properly connection and calibration.